shumwaymark/sentinelcam/README.rst

 ----------

 The data model is still in its infancy and continues to evolve.
 Two types of data are collected by the **camwatcher**.
-Data related to the analysis of the event, and captured images.
+Data related to the analysis of the event and captured images.
 All data is stored in the filesystem, within a separate folder for each category.

 Event tracking data and results from event analysis are written to the filesystem as a set of